-If you think school shouldn't kick off at the crack o' dawn, you're not alone.
-Lots of researchers and doctors agree, so some groups are pushing for later start times.
-Advocates say a little extra shut-eye makes a big difference in students' health and academic achievement.

-^(B) Opponents argue there's no guarantee that students will get more sleep.
-(A law that mandated bedtimes would be a real nightmare, right?!)
+- Appropriate there's no guarantee that students will get more sleep.
+After all, the law can't make teens go to bed!
 Although data suggest students do get more sleep when schools start later, additional research is needed.
 And schools that start later will finish later.
-That will leave students with less time for things like sports, jobs, chores, homework, and-last but not least-fun.

-© What's more, sleep deprivation puts students at risk of developing serious physical and mental health issues, like eating disorders, diabetes, heart problems, anxiety, and depression.
+That will leave students with less time for things like sports, jobs, chores, homework, and-last but not least-fun. - B If you think school shouldn't kick off at the crack o' dawn, you're not alone.
+Lots of researchers and doctors agree.
+That's why some groups are pushing for later start times.
+They say a little extra shut-eye makes a big difference in students' health and academic achievement. - © What's more, sleep deprivation puts students at risk of developing serious physical and mental health issues, like eating disorders, diabetes, heart problems, anxiety, and depression.
 Academic performance is affected, too.
 It's hard to learn when you're nodding off at your desk!

-D Research shows that most adolescents need about nine hours of sleep a night, but unlike younger or older people, they typically get their best sleep between 11 p.m. and 8 a.m.
+® Research shows that most adolescents need about nine hours of sleep a night.
+But unlike younger or older people, they typically get their best sleep between 11 p.m. and 8 a.m.
 So, while a 5-year-old or a 35-year-old might get a great night's rest by hitting the pillow at 7 p.m. and waking up at dawn, most teens' bodies just don't work that way.
 If they get up at 5 or 6 a.m., they miss out on a lot of top-quality z's.

 Now that you have read the article, indicate whether you agree or disagree with this statement.
 Middle schools and high schools should start later.

 Do you think middle schools and high schools should start later in the day?
 Why or why not?
-Cite evidence from the Article to support your response.
+Support your response with evidence from the Article.

 Give Me S'more!
-(1180L)
+(980L)